CedricKassen/wplace-template-manager/README.md

 ## Feature Comparison

+**wplace.live Template Manager doesn't contain any botting features, and we'll not accept PRs that implement any. wplace.live Template Manager will not place any pixels, select the right colors, etc. for you.
+This is against the rules.
+Everything implemented is only there to show where to place pixels.**

 | Feature                         | wplace.live Template Manager | Blue Marble           | WPlace Overlay Pro   |
 |---------------------------------|------------------------------|-----------------------|----------------------|
 | Show Image Template             | ☑️                           | ☑️                    | ☑️                   |